 BLM considered deferring all Greater Sage-Grouse Priority Habitat Management Area (PHMA) parcels.
-Under this alternative 18 parcels would be offered during a competitive oil and gas lease sale including 18 parcels in General Habitat Management Area (GHMA).
-This alternative was not analyzed in detail because the ARMPA allows for leasing in PHMA.
-See alternative 3 for full prioritization analysis.
+Under this alternative all priority habitat parcels would be deferred during a competitive oil and gas lease sale.
+This alternative was not analyzed in detail because is the same as Alternative 3.